How To Save Time Dusting

 When you are dusting a whole room, always start at the top.
 Start by dusting the ceiling corners, and then move down to the tops of furniture and so on.
 That way, if dust falls as you clean it, it doesn't matter because you will catch it later.

-Tip 4 - Use a dry microfiber
+3. Use a dry microfiber (not wet or damp)

 Dry microfiber cloths (as opposed to wet), are best for dusting because when they are dry, they attract the dust much more effectively and hold it in the fibers.